Skip to main content

 Dillon Valley District

-The Dillon Valley District is closely monitoring the events surrounding the outbreak and spread of COVID-19.
-The District wants to reassure our customers that your tap water is available, plentiful and safe to drink.
-There currently is no evidence to support that COVID-19 is transmitted through drinking water.
+The Dillon Valley District provides drinking water to the Dillon Valley area.
 Your water is treated utilizing multiple steps to remove and disinfect any bacteria that meets the strict State and Federal drinking water standards ensuring your water is safe for consumption.
 Our staff continuously monitors the water supply to serve our customers in the Dillon Valley community.

 Please use this site as your source for information about the District and news about your water and sewer services in Dillon Valley, Colorado.